Andrew-Zhiltsov/social_network_system_design/readme.md

 - Main page

+  - For guests:

-  - For guests: landing page
+    - landing page

+    - recommendations by locations, by rating

   - Registered user:

     - recommendations by locations, by rating
     - subscription feed
     - rate and comment post